raspberrypilearning/rpi-vnc-access/en/step_1.md

 ![](images/vnc-chrome5.png)

 ### Other platforms
-Most mobile platforms (Android, iOS, Windows Mobile) have their own VNC apps availabl in their respective app-stores that you can also use.
+Most mobile platforms (Android, iOS, Windows Mobile) have their own VNC apps available in their respective app-stores that you can also use.